-In considering the economic theories that are relevant for the study of peace war and international security one has to consider the overlap between the social sciences and has to think of an organisational framework upon which to change the discussion.
-One useful way is to consider different levels of generality of the analysis.
-To consider the answers to the big questions of international security, usually the domain of international relations, and then to move to the general economic theoretical perspectives, before focusing on some specific developments in economics and security.
-This is the approach taken here.
-A short overview as this cannot but fail to provide an in adequate coverage of the extent and detail of theories, but here goes...

-The first section outlines some general perspectives on international security followed by a brief schematic outline of the main theoretical approaches in section2.
-Section 3 the considers the economics of security distinguishing neoclassical theories, Keynesian and institutional, Marxist, and monopoly capital.
-Section 4 briefly considers the economics of military spending and the issues involved in engaging in debate between the schools of thought.
-The economics of conflict is then considered in section 4, starting with the approach economists have taken -mainly neoclassical, before considering more general political economy perspectives
+This paper reviews the economics of security and how it has changed since the end of the Cold War.
+In doing so it considers different levels of generality of analysis.
+Starting with the big questions of international security, usually the domain of international relations, and then to moving to the general economic theoretical perspectives, before focusing on some specific developments in economics and security.
+Thus the first section outlines some general perspectives on international security followed by a brief schematic outline of the main theoretical approaches in section 2.
+Section 3 then considers the economics of security distinguishing neoclassical theories, Keynesian and institutional, and Marxist.
+Section 4 considers the restructuring and change that have taken place with the end of the Cold War and the challenges they present.
+The economics of conflict is then considered in section 5, starting with the approach economists have taken -mainly neoclassical, before considering more general political economy perspectives within the context of the 'new wars' literature.
+Finally, a section 6 presents a brief discussion of the economics of peace and section 7 presents some conclusions.